fenugrec/nisprog/README.md

 Commercial uses is possible, but **all code linked with GPL 3.0 source code must be disclosed under a GPL 3.0 compatible license.**

-If you find all or parts of **nisprog** useful, please consider a donation.
-Any amount is appreciated !
-That is a great way to motivate me to continue adding to, and improving these tools.
+If you find all or parts of **nisprog** useful, please consider supporting me via https://liberapay.com/fenugrec/ .
+Thanks!
-I may be reached @ fenugrec @ users.sourceforge.net or @ nisprog @ gmail
+I can also be reached @ fenugrec @ users.sourceforge.net, or @ nisprog @ gmail